 A single hand drill produces about 85 decibels of loud noise, which can damage the ears.
 Can you imagine the decibel level created by a table saw?
 Consider what it would be like to be exposed to these hazardous sounds for hours on end without hearing protection.

-There are many types of hearing protection for woodworking to choose from, and it all depends on your requirements.
+There are many types of woodworking hearing protection to choose from, and it all depends on your requirements.
 The most important thing is that your ears get the comfortable hearing protection that it deserves.

 How Does It Work?

-The best hearing protection for woodworking prevents a large percentage of loud noises from reaching your ears.
+The best woodworking hearing protection prevents a large percentage of loud noises from reaching your ears.
 They employ different methods depending on hearing protection type, but the basic principle is still the same.